YYHEggEgg/csharp-Protoshift/README.md

 ```

 You can also use `./run` to start the Protoshift server at any time, and use `./update` to get updates.
 Of course, if you want to run in Release mode (for higher performance), you can use `./scripts/run-rel`.

+Additionally, Protoshift does not take effect automatically on the client side; it acts as a reverse proxy, so you need to have them connect to the port opened by Protoshift server.
+If you are unsure how to do this, please contact your SDK server developer.

 ## More Usage